 Kyaninga Child Development Centre (KCDC) was established six years ago to create equal opportunities for children with disabilities in western Uganda.
 It was founded in response to the lack of available services in the region, as experienced first-hand by co-founder Steve Williams and his wife, Asha, when they were looking for help for their son, Sidney.
 They eventually decided to look for an international volunteer physiotherapist to help Sidney, who was born with epilepsy and developmental delay, reach some of his developmental milestones.

 Six years later, both David and Patrick are integral to the running of the organisation; David leads the team in KCDC’s Kasese clinic and Patrick is team leader for Occupational Therapy.
-KCDC itself has grown rapidly over the past six years, supporting more than 3500 children with a wide range of physical, intellectual and communication disabilities across seven districts in western Uganda.
-The team now consists of 18 therapists, four special needs teachers, five business coaches and 11 admin and support staff.
+KCDC itself has grown rapidly over the past six years, supporting more than 3500 children with a wide range of physical, intellectual and communication impairments across seven districts in western Uganda.
+The team now consists of 18 therapists, four teachers, five business coaches and 11 administrative and support staff.